 NOTE 2: The details of security related elements are specified in 3GPP TS 33.180 [19].

 NOTE 3: This is an LMR specific parameter with no meaning within MC services.

+NOTE 4: This parameter is applicable for MCPTT groups with multi-talker control / sets the authorization to talk in pre-arranged groups used in broadcast calls.